HackYourFuture-CPH/corona-hack/README.md

 - **15:00 - 15:30** - [User stories](#user-stories)
 - **15:30 - 16:00** - [Getting started on a MVP](#mvp-minimal-viable-product)

-### So what is my homework?
-The homework is to finish the [group handin](#group-handin).
-If you are already done with that on the Sunday, then continue working on the idea!
-Maybe adding user stories, improving the wireframes, implementing some functionality, its up to you!

 ### Introduction of team members
 Make a joined call with everyone from the group.
 You could do that just using the slack call functionality or you could set up a call in webex/zoom/whatever you as a group agree on